tliron/go-khutulun/README.md

 What's wrong with just having a filesystem shared among all hosts?
 Seriously, why make things more complicated than they have to be?

-Note that etcd has strict limits on the size of documents, which is an obstacle for sharing large, useful binary artifacts.
+Note that etcd has strict limits on the size of documents (~1KB), which is an obstacle for sharing large, useful binary artifacts.
 That means that if you need to share large, useful binary artifacts you will need to deploy yet another storage system.
 Are we winning yet?